bohdanbulakh/SelfAssessment/Skills/Programming.md

   - Virtual machine: 🖐️ used
   - Register-based VM
   - Stack-based VM
-  - Containerization
+  - Containerization h
   - Debugger: 🖐️ used
   - Tracing
-  - Garbage collection: 👂 heard
+  - Garbage collection k
   - Refactoring: 🖐️ used
   - Code review: 🖐️ used
   - Exception: 🖐️ used